Archive for the ‘Here's an Idea’ Category

 Idea:

-Someone should create plug-ins for the major blog services (Wordpress, Movable Type, Blogger, etc.) that automatically download the entire contents of a blog and saves that information in pre-defined, ready-for-the-press, .pdf templates.
+Someone should create plug-ins for the major blog services (WordPress, Movable Type, Blogger, etc.) that automatically download the entire contents of a blog and saves that information in pre-defined, ready-for-the-press, .pdf templates.
 Templates ready-made for specific-size book formats on a site like Lulu.com would be perfect.

 Wouldn’t it be cool to order a book version of your blog with just a click or two?